-You need a variety of proper apparel and gear to ensure your snowmobile outing is safe and enjoyable.
+You need proper apparel and gear to ensure your snowmobile outing is safe and enjoyable.
 Make sure you dress in layers to be prepared for changing weather conditions which can vary greatly from when you start your trip to when you return.
-Wind chill factors experienced from your moving snowmobile along with winds must also be managed to prevent potential effects from frostbite.
-Most importantly, always avoid cotton materials in all your clothing layers since it can get wet and freeze, drastically reducing your comfort and safety.
+Wind chill factors experienced along with your moving snowmobile must also be managed to prevent potential effects from frostbite and hypothermia.
+Most importantly, always avoid cotton materials in all your clothing layers since cotton can get wet and freeze and does not wick moisture away from your body, drastically reducing your comfort and safety.

 Under Layers and Snowmobile Suits

 Layers of clothing you wear underneath your snowmobile suit are crucial to staying safe and feeling comfortable while riding.
 On cold days, layers can provide a barrier from cold, wind chill, and frostbite.
 If you have too many layers on you can always remove some during your trip, but if you don't put enough on before you start, you can't add more later.

 The first layer should be a polyester or synthetic-blend long underwear bottom and top that allows your body to breathe.
 This layer should be lightweight and not tight or restrictive.
 A couple of light layers add better protection than one heavy layer.
 Cotton should never be worn as the first layer—or as any layer—since it does not wick moisture created by perspiration away from your body, does not dry quickly, and therefore stays wet and/or freezes.
 Polyester blends, silk, or other synthetic blends are recommended because they dry quicker and wick moisture away from the skin.
 Fleece, wool, or polyester tops and bottoms are the best choices while cotton sweatshirts, t-shirts, jeans, long underwear, and socks should never be worn.